Search Results for: about

 In an effort to answer everyone’s burning questions about me, my work, and my extremely interesting opinions about things, I’ve written this FAQ.
 I will add to it as I’m able.

 who is Jessica Abel?
 Jessica Abel is a cartoonist and writer.
 Born and raised in Chicagoland, she moved in 2000 to Brooklyn, New York, after a two-year pit stop in Mexico City.
-She lives in Sunset Park with her husband, Matt Madden, and two children.
-Photo by Seth Kushner
+Since 2012, she’s lived in Angoulême, France, with her husband, Matt Madden, and two children. (more: see bio) Photo by Gert Jan Pos

 A huge portion of my writing process doesn’t happen on the comics page, and all that stuff I do in Scrivener.